CholeskyQR with Randomization and Pivoting for Tall Matrices (CQRRPT)

 \end{lemma}

-We prove \cref{thm:stabchol} in \cref{subapp:analysis:stabchol} by straightforward methods.
-Taking it as given, the question is how to choose $k$ so the property \eqref{eq:simple_stability1} in \cref{cor:simple_stability} holds.
+Taking \cref{thm:stabchol} as given, the question becomes how to choose $k$ so that \cref{eq:simple_stability1} holds.
 We call this the \textit{preconditioner stability question}.
 In brief, the main idea is to choose $k$ so that

-for some suitable low-degree polynomial $G_0(n)$.
-Our formal specification for how to choose $k$ is given in the highly technical \cref{thm:stabprecond}, which is stated and proven in \cref{app:numerical_stability_proofs}.
+for a low-degree polynomial $G_0(n)$ that does not depend on $\mtx{M}$ or $\mtx{S}$.
+The specific polynomial $G_0(n)$ sufficient to ensure~\cref{eq:simple_stability1} is given in \cref{thm:stabprecond}, which is stated and proven in \cref{subsubsec:thm:stabprecond}.
 In what follows, we outline the key steps in the argument for proving that theorem, using the same notation as in our formal proofs.

 \paragraph{Truncation ensures full numerical rank.}